CBBC: Presentation

-CBBC has had a relatively similar presentation to that of its strand counterpart.
-The logo has consistently remained the same until 2016 as the service; green coloured blobs at the beginning of its life and the green and white logo used from September 2007 to March 2016.
+CBBC has featured a relatively similar presentation to that of its strand counterpart.
+The logo consistently remained the same as the service until 2016; green coloured blobs from its launch until September 2007, and the green and white logo used from September 2007 to March 2016.
 The logo used from March 2016 to March 2023 is multicoloured unlike its predecessor.
-The current logo has returned to being fully green.
-CBBC has mainly utilised presenters from the main service, with a few presenters appearing mostly on the new channel; Gemma Hunt and Anne Foy being notable examples and appearing consistently until August 2007.
+The current logo returned to being fully green.
+CBBC has mainly utilised presenters from the main service, with a few presenters appearing mostly on the channel; Gemma Hunt and Anne Foy being notable examples and appearing consistently until August 2007.
 At the beginning of September 2007, along with the relaunch, the same presenters of CBBC would also feature on CBBC on BBC One and Two.

 When CBBC launched, presentation was located in TC2 at BBC Television Centre, where the channel shared studio facilities with CBBC's original magazine show Xchange.
-This changed in autumn 2004, when CBBC moved to TC9 following the normal CBBC links move to TC10; however, this was changed in March 2006 so that all CBBC and CBBC channel links were located in TC9.
-A further change was to take place in December 2006 when all output moved to a Chroma key set within TC12, and was presented by only one presenter.
-This short live decision lasted until the relaunch in 2007, which involved a new 'office' set being constructed, initially in TC12 and later in a new studio facility in the East Tower of Television Centre.
+This changed in 2004, when CBBC moved to TC9, with the CBBC links moving to TC10; however, this was changed in March 2006, with all CBBC and CBBC channel links were located in TC9.
+A further change was scheduled to occur in December 2006, when all output moved to a chroma key set within TC12, and was presented by only one presenter.
+This short live decision lasted until the relaunch in 2007, which involved a new "office" set being constructed, initially in TC12 and later in a new studio facility in the East Tower of Television Centre.

 In 2011, CBBC moved into studio HQ5 at Dock10 studios in MediaCityUK.
 Presentation originated from HQ5 from September 2011 to December 2023.
-The Office has been through a number of revamps since then, two in 2015, the first one being a minor change because of the Go CBBC app, and another one in May which entirely changed some of the structure, adding a post chute and an Up Next screen, one in 2016 due to CBBC's new look, gaining a smaller desk, an extra Up Next screen, and being renamed as CBBC HQ, and one in 2023, following CBBC's rebrand, in which the logo, the desk, and the studio's color scheme were updated.
+The office was redesigned several times, two in 2015, the first one being a minor change with the launch of the Go CBBC app, and another one in May which entirely changed some of the structure, adding a post chute and an Up Next screen, one in 2016 due to CBBC's rebrand, gaining a smaller desk, an extra Up Next screen, and being renamed as CBBC HQ, and one in 2023, following CBBC's rebrand, in which the logo, the desk, and the studio's color scheme were updated.

-CBBC moved out of HQ5 in December 2023 for undisclosed reasons.
-There is currently no dedicated CBBC studio or set as of April 2025, with the channel returning to the use of Chroma key for the first time since 2007.
+CBBC left HQ5 in December 2023 for undisclosed reasons.
+Presentations were filmed using Chroma key for the first time since 2007 until September 2025, when the CBBC Channel was given a new HQ.